 - One papaya can easily give you close to 17% of the daily intake.
 Make sure you consume this fruit regularly for some of this nutrient.

 - Red bell peppers make for great antioxidants, rich in vitamin E, C, and iron.
 This vegetable can help in treating anaemia as well.
-Red bell peppers will give you 12% of your daily intake.

 Also Read: Vitamins & Nutrients to Boost Fertility